wangbj/wangbj.github.io/_posts/2019-06-05-prctl-seccomp.markdown

 It would be nice if Linux allows replacing seccomp rules on the fly, i.e.: We can get the current seccomp rule (this is supported by `ptrace` -> `PTRACE_SECCOMP_GET_FILTER` since 4.4), edit (run-time) then replace it, or allow user to uninstall previous seccomp rules.
 But this is not something supported as of today. library like `libseccomp` has function `seccomp_release`, but as its manage shows, Any seccomp filters loaded into the kernel are not affected.

-Granted there're security risks to replace existing ones, but it can be mitigated (by checking the caller's priviledge); and security should not sacrifice usability, but that's just my opinion.
+We could however, mix blacklist and whitelist together, i.e.: Have a permissive blacklisted rules before *execve*, and inject whitelist rules later, the catch is we may only need one set of whitelist rules, installed lastly.